-In other words, why would anyone who invested (dearly) in hearing aids or cochlear implants needs anything more than their own devices?
-To be blunt, personal hearing devices don’t work the same way that eyeglasses do to correct a vision impairment.
-Hearing aids improve hearing and comprehension only within a range of about 6 feet.
+In other words, why would anyone who invested in hearing aids or cochlear implants need anything more than their own personal devices?
+Don’t hearing aids fix a hearing problem, the same way that eyeglasses can deliver perfect vision?
+The answer is no.

 Beyond 6 feet, people typically use a bluetooth system, in their home or office, to drive the audio signal from their TV or sound system directly to their hearing aid.
 That works in a range of up to 14 feet.